About

 Hello, world.
 My name is Rev. Lane Keister.
-I am a PCA (Presbyterian Church in America) pastor currently serving a CRC (Christian Reformed Church) and an RCA (Reformed Church in America) church.
-I am located in North Dakota.
+I am an OPC (Orthodox Presbyterian Church) pastor currently serving Momence Orthodox Presbyterian Church in Momence, Illinois.
 I graduated from St. Olaf College in 2000 with a Bachelor of Music degree in piano performance, and I graduated in 2004 from Westminster Theological Seminary Philadelphia with an M.Div.
-I have a wife Sarah (married on 8/18/2001), and three children: Ila Lorraine (born 1/2/2004), a vivacious, mischievous girl with a phenomenal memory, James Mark Calvin (born 10/27/2005), a sturdy, linear Keister-mold boy, and Edmund MacLeod (born 7/25/2007), a cute newborn too young to show any signs of what he might become.
+I have a wife Sarah (married on 8/18/2001), and five children: Ila Lorraine (born 1/2/2004), a vivacious, mischievous girl with a phenomenal memory; James Mark Calvin (born 10/27/2005), a sturdy, linear Keister-mold boy; Edmund MacLeod (born 7/25/2007), our violinist; our social butterfly, Arianwyn Sylvie (2/28/2011), and Pearl Rosamund (6/19/2013), our fireball.

 October 10, 2006 at 8:00 pm